 Members contribute a percentage of their base salaries on a bi-weekly basis.
-Police Officers' member contribution is 10% (7% prior to October 1, 2012) and Firefighters' member contribution is 10% (9% prior to October 1, 2009), of compensation or equal to the City's contribution, whichever is less.
+Police Officers' member contribution is 7% (10% for members hired after October 1, 2012) and Firefighters' member contribution is 10%, of compensation.
 Prior to the agreement dated January 9, 1994, members contributed 10.5%, of which 2% was designated as a contribution to the Cost-of-Living Adjustment I Account (COLA I account).
-Effective January 9, 1994, the Trust entered into an agreement with the City whereby this percentage was decreased to 10% and a new Cost-of-Living Adjustment II Account (COLA II account) was created and funded by an actuarially determined percentage of the excess investment return (from other than COLA I account assets).
+Effective January 9, 1994, the Gates Agreement was resettled whereby this contribution percentage was decreased to 10% and a new Cost-of-Living Adjustment II Account (COLA II account) was created and funded by an actuarially determined percentage of the excess investment return (from other than COLA I account assets).